Halloween Pet Safety Tips

 In addition, dogs and cats that get enough exercise may be less prone to anxiety or panic attacks.
 Plan to walk your dog a few hours before the busiest trick-or-treating times to ensure they’ve gotten enough exercise to prevent pent-up energy from causing further anxiety.

-Halloween decor poses dangers to pets.
+Halloween decor can also pose dangers to pets on Halloween.
 For example, open flames can cause burns and fires, so candles must be stored high and away from pets.
 In addition, electrical cords from lighted decorations can cause electric shock or get tangled.
 Instead, you can choose battery-operated decorations to prevent curious pets from putting themselves in unnecessary danger.1

 Other types of decorations can cause GI issues.
 For example, if you use glow sticks on Halloween, be aware that dogs and cats may try to chew on them.
 The liquid inside glow sticks is non-toxic, but it can result in GI issues.

 In general, pumpkins are safe for dogs and cats.
 However, your pet should never eat the pumpkin rind as it’s difficult to digest.
-In addition, you should always toss your pumpkins when they get moldy because eating mold can cause GI upset in pets.1
+Always toss your pumpkins when they get moldy because eating mold can cause GI upset in pets.1

 Top Halloween costumes for pets